A fast dynamo on the three-torus: Introduction

+In contrast, when the dynamics are generated by a continuous-time, divergence-free velocity field on a compact domain, the full force of antidynamo constraints and spectral obstructions must be confronted.
+This makes the construction of fast dynamos in this setting significantly more challenging.

+The present work addresses this difficulty by constructing a fast dynamo generated by a time-periodic, Lipschitz velocity field on the compact manifold $\TT^3$.
+In doing so, we provide the first example of fast dynamo action in continuous time on a compact domain, within the natural class of divergence-free flows.

+This result should be contrasted with several recent developments.
+The construction in \cite{CZSV25} establishes fast dynamo action for autonomous flows on $\RR^3$, where the lack of compactness alters the spectral properties of the associated operator and allows for the use of localized approximate eigenfunctions.
+On the other hand, recent ``$\limsup$''-type results \cites{RowanDynamo25,sorellaVillringer2025} consider fully time-dependent velocity fields and establish growth along sequences of times $t_n \to \infty$, rather than uniform exponential growth.

-By contrast, the current work addresses the spectral challenges inherent to time-periodic flows on the compact torus, where the compactness of the resolvent and the implications of antidynamo results are unavoidable.
-By resolving the fast dynamo conjecture for maps arising from Lipschitz, time-periodic velocity fields and pulsed diffusion, our analysis provides a novel path toward the long-standing open problem \cite{Arnold04}*{Pb.~1994--28} regarding autonomous velocities, while settling its time-periodic and pulsed-diffusion counterparts \cites{AG93,CG95} and \cite{AK98}*{Chapter 5, Problem 1.5}.
-Notably, the velocity field constructed in Theorem~\ref{thm:fastpulsed} is also a \emph{perfect dynamo}; see Corollary~\ref{corollary:perfect-dynamo}.
-In particular, it provides an explicit example of a velocity field for which the flux conjecture is valid (see \cite{CG95}*{Chapter 4, Conjecture 1}).
+By contrast, our result yields uniform-in-time exponential growth for a time-periodic flow on the compact torus, fully within the constraints of the classical setting.
+Notably, the velocity field constructed in Theorem~\ref{thm:fastdynamo} is also a \emph{perfect dynamo}; see Corollary~\ref{corollary:perfect-dynamo}.
+In particular, it provides an explicit example for which the flux conjecture holds (see \cite{CG95}*{Chapter 4, Conjecture 1}).